hopelight24/wp-portfolio-plugin/README.md

 Shortcode <br>
 [wppool-projects]

-or  you will get this in Settings > Simple Portfoli  menu
+or  you will get this in Settings > Simple Portfolio   menu